Nikki C is wearing the 'Bamboo Workout Tee' in white/gray.

 “I'm an exclusive pumper, so being able to pump discreetly in public is so important, otherwise I would have given up after a couple of months.”

 “Having a nursing sports bra that actually supported ‘the girls’ during a workout!
-It made it easy to transition from a gym rat to mama bear!”
+It made it easy to transition from a gym rat to a mama bear!”

 “Helped with my ability to get back into netball, and my ability to feed on the sideline.”

 11. What are the benefits of breastfeeding longer?